Best Chicken Breeds for Beginners (2026 Picks)

 | Heat Tolerant | Fair |

-Easter Eggers aren't technically a breed (they're a hybrid or mixed variety), but they're one of the most popular backyard chickens in America for one simple reason: colorful eggs.
+Easter Eggers aren't technically a breed (they're a hybrid carrying the blue-egg gene), but they're one of the most popular backyard chickens in America for one simple reason: colorful eggs.

 Egg production: 200 to 280 eggs per year in shades of blue, green, olive, or sometimes pink.
 Each hen lays one color consistently.
-You'll not know what color you get until she starts laying.
+You won't know what color you get until she starts laying around 18-24 weeks.

 Temperament: Friendly, curious, and fun to watch.
 They tend to be active foragers with a lot of personality.
 Many Easter Egger owners say they're the most entertaining birds in their flock.